LassoSoft/LassoGuide/lasso_guide_source/operations/xml.rst

 .. member:: xml_node->normalize()

-   This method modifies the document such that no two text nodes are adjacent.
+   Modifies the document such that no two text nodes are adjacent.
 All adjacent text nodes are merged into one text node.

 .. type:: xml_element